IOStream-OpenEnd/MagikMoments/README.md

 - [x] Then we need to minimize the noise from the images.
 To do this, we will need to crop the image and convert it to grayscale.

-- [ ] If one image have 2 faces, we will need to resolve that problem.
+- [x] If one image have 2 faces, we will need to resolve that problem.(Resolved)

-- [ ] Next We will need an algorithm to classify that facial image according to emotion.
+- [ ] Next we need an algorithm to classify that facial image according to emotion.
-- For more accuraccy, first we train ML on what are faces and what are not.
-Then we train on happy and not happy and finally predict

 - [ ] We will use array index to compare frames with images and get only those frames which are classified as happy.
+(Only happy ?)

 - [x] The control will switch back to merging the frames.
 (If merging dynamically, then that can also be done.
 Currently, we assume that we are combining stored images)